DLR-AMR/t8code_JOSS/paper.md

 See \autoref{fig:visploremesh} for an examplary adapted mesh managed by `t8code` for visualizing earth mantle convection data.

-![Visualization (2D slice) of an adapted `t8code` mesh for a visualization of earth mantle convection data.
+![2D slice of an adapted `t8code` mesh for a visualization of earth mantle convection data.
 \label{fig:visploremesh}](pics/visplore_magma_tilted_grid.png){width="70%"}

 # Fundamental Concepts